juju/docs/src/en/developer-upgrade-charm.md

 # Upgrade Charm

-A service's charm can be changed at runtime with the `upgrade-charm` command.
+A application's charm can be changed at runtime with the `upgrade-charm` command.
 By default, it changes to the latest available version of the same charm; if `--revision` is specified, it changes to that revision of the same charm; and if `--switch` is specified it changes to any arbitrary charm, inferred from the argument in the same way as in `juju deploy`.

 For a charm to replace another, though, there is a minimum standard of compatibility, which applies regardless of the particular change.
 That is:

   - a subordinate charm must be replaced by a subordinate charm, and a principal charm must be replaced by a principal charm.
-  - every runtime relation used by the service must exist in both charms.
+  - every runtime relation used by the application must exist in both charms.
   - charm relations that are defined, but not in use at runtime, may be removed freely.
   - in particular, it's not possible to remove a peer relation by upgrading,